Research

 My substantive interests center on the politics of religion, informal institutions, identity, and gender.

 I engage in quantitative and qualitative methodologies.
-I have conducted fieldwork, interviewing young Kazakhstanis about their views on the LGBTQ+ community as well as social media.
+I have conducted fieldwork, interviewing young Kazakhstanis about their views on marginalized communities and social media.
 I also have experience working with large observational datasets in R, employing qualitative and quantitative text analysis, and survey methods.

 Dissertation Project